611: No Such Thing As A Forbidden Panettone

 That's amazing.

 Yeah.
-It's a cool family.
+So that's cool family.

 Yeah, so this is Alex Honald.
 This was an Oscar-winning documentary made with National Geographic.

-The New York Times called what he did one of of the greatest athletic feats of any kind ever.
+The New York Times called what he did one of the greatest athletic feats of any kind ever.

 He free climbed, which means no ropes, it's just his hands, his feet, climbing up a 2,900-foot route of a mountain face.